maheshMadiwalar18/namma_craft/README.md

 <br/>

 > **NammaCraft** is a full-stack, AI-powered artisan marketplace that bridges India's centuries-old craft traditions with the modern digital economy.
-Buyers discover authentic handmade goods; artisans gain a voice, a storefront, and fair pricing — powered by Gemini AI.
+Buyers discover authentic handmade goods; artisans gain a voice, a storefront, and fair pricing — powered by Gemini AI.{}

 <br/>